-est terms is performed either at construction time or at selection time.
+To make the stream implementation automatically and transparently interleave the construction of a stream with its use, we will arrange for the cdr of a stream to be evaluated when it is accessed by the stream-cdr procedure rather than when the stream is constructed by cons-stream.
+This implementation choice is reminiscent of our discussion of rational numbers in Section 2.1.2, where we saw that we can choose to implement rational numbers so that the reduction of numerator and denominator to lowest terms is performed either at construction time or at selection time.
 The two rational-number implementations produce the same data abstraction, but the choice has an effect on efficiency.
 There is a similar relationship between streams and ordinary lists.
 As a data abstraction, streams are the same as lists.
 The difference is the time at which the elements are evaluated.
 With ordinary lists, both the car and the cdr are evaluated at construction time.
 With streams, the cdr is evaluated at selection time.

 Our implementation of streams will be based on a special form called delay.
-Evaluating (delay $\langle exp \rangle$) does not evaluate the expression $\langle exp \rangle$, but rather returns a so-called delayed object, which we can think of as a "promise" to evaluate $\langle exp \rangle$ at some future time.
+Evaluating (delay $\langle exp \rangle$) does not evaluate the expression $\langle exp \rangle$, but rather returns a socalled delayed object, which we can think of as a "promise" to evaluate $\langle exp \rangle$ at some future time.
 As a companion to delay, there is a procedure called force that takes a delayed object as argument and performs the evaluation-in effect, forcing the delay to fulfill its promise.
 We will see below how delay and force can be implemented, but first let us use these to construct streams.

 '''

-Cons-stream is a special form defined so that (cons-stream\ \langle a\rangle\ \langle b\rangle) is equivalent to (cons\ \langle a\rangle\ (delay\ \langle b\rangle))
+Cons-stream is a special form defined so that ({\tt cons-stream} \ \langle a \rangle \ \langle b \rangle) is equivalent to

 '''

+'''

 What this means is that we will construct streams using pairs.
 However, rather than placing the value of the rest of the stream into the cdr of the pair we will put there a promise to compute the rest if it is ever requested.
-Stream-car and stream-cdr can now be defined as procedures:
+Stream-car and stream-cdr can now be defined as proce-

 '''

+'''

-(define (stream-car stream) (car stream))
+(define (stream-car stream)

+(car stream))

-(define (stream-cdr stream) (force (cdr stream)))
+(define (stream-cdr stream)

+(force (cdr stream)))

 '''